EdmundBenedict/lordcephei.github.io/pages/cl_general.md

     --fixpos[:tol=#]
-    --fixpos[:#]    tells the symmetry finder to adjust positions to sites that are ``slightly displaced'', that is that if they were displaced a small amount, would make the basis conform to a group operation.
+    --fixpos[:#]    tells the symmetry finder to adjust positions to sites that are ``slightly displaced''.
+That is if they were displaced a small amount, the basis would conform to a group operation.
 Optional tolerance specifies the maximum amount of adjustment allowed.
                     Example: lmchk --fixpos:tol=.001